flectra-hq/flectra/doc/howtos/themes.rst

 Since snippets are how users design and layout pages, they are the most important element of your design.
 Let’s create a snippet for our Service page.
 The snippet will display three testimonials and it will be editable by the end user using the Website Builder UI.
 Navigate to the view folder and create an XML file called **snippets.xml**.
-Add the default Flectra xml markup and copy/paste the following code.
+Add the default Odoo xml markup and copy/paste the following code.
 The template contains the HTML markup that will be displayed by the snippet.

 .. code-block:: xml